Tarokh-Yaghoubi/C/The Linux Programming Interface/FUNDAMENTALS.md

 	One way for processes to communicate is by reading and writing information in disk files .
 However , for many applications , this is too slow and inflexible .

-	Therefor, Linux, like all modern UNIX implementations , provides a rich set of mechanisms for Interprocess Communication (IPC) , including the following :
+	Therefor, Linux, like all modern UNIX implementations , provides a rich set of mechanisms for Inter Process Communication (IPC) , including the following :

 	- signals : which are used to indicate that an event has occurred .